sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ### GHCI integration

-There are plugins that offer much more tight integration, but for me it is enough to start GHCI from the current vim instance in a Tmux pane loaded with the current project or Haskell source, so taking advantage of the [vimux](https://github.com/benmills/vimux) Tmux integration plugin, lets define
+There are plugins that offer much more tight integration but for me, it is enough to start GHCI from the current vim instance in a Tmux pane loaded with the current project or Haskell source, so taking advantage of the [vimux](https://github.com/benmills/vimux) Tmux integration plugin, lets define